 The Irish Society for the Prevention of Cruelty to Children (ISPCC) is Ireland’s national child protection charity.
-Our mission is to make the protection of children everyone’s priority.

 All calls are free to the child and the cost of all telephone calls is funded by Vodafone, through a long-term partnership agreement with ISPCC Childline.
 Texts are free to the user on every network, and the Childline.ie chat service is free.